Boran/webfact-make/README.md

 You need:
-  Docker server (e.g. Ubuntu 14.04) with docker 1.5 or later Container for the webfactory (e.g. the drupal lamp "boran/drupal" container) This module and the webfactfeature module
+  Docker server (e.g. Ubuntu 14.04) with docker 1.5 or later Container for the webfactory (e.g. the drupal lamp "boran/drupal" container) THe webfact modules listed above.
-  Some Drupal contrib modules.
+  Some Drupal contrib modules and the Bootstrap theme.
-  Bootstrap theme and link in the theme function for status fields

 Installation: quickie using boran/drupal